Visual literacy in education: Teaching visual literacy

 Teaching visual literacy involves helping students understand and create meaning from a range of visual formats.
-This is often supported by educational approaches that emphasize interpretation, design, and effective communication across different media.
+This is often supported by educational approaches that emphasize interpretation, graphic design, and effective communication across different media.
 Visual texts appear in various everyday contexts, including books, the internet, environmental signage, television, tablet devices, and touchscreen machines like ATMs.
 Teaching visual literacy includes guiding students to critically analyze these visual messages, particularly those presented through advertising and digital media.
 It also involves providing students with the tools to create visual content—such as videos, infographics, and digital stories—to help them build multimodal literacy skills suited to the communication demands of the 21st century.

 Today, teachers are using classroom blogs and wikis to keep their students up to date with class requirements and to encourage collaborative class discussions.
 More and more students are relying on technology to enhance their learning environments.
 As technology continues to advance, its availability and capabilities will create more tools for teachers to utilize.

-An attempt to observe children reading and writing visual texts was made by twenty US and Australian teachers between 1990 and 1994, with follow-up in 2011.
+An attempt to observe children reading and writing visual texts was made by twenty US and Australian teachers between 1990 and 1994, with a follow-up in 2011.
 The visual texts studied were limited to those used in non-fiction books, e-books, and websites—such as diagrams, maps, storyboards, flowcharts, timelines, webs, trees, and tables.
 Moline argues that a strategy called "recomposing" assists in essay planning and comprehension.
 Recomposing is described as reading information in a lexical format (such as a paragraph) and summarizing it in a visual format (such as a flowchart or table).
 The visual then forms the framework for the student's essay.

 Educators have increasingly advocated for visual literacy as an essential skill because of the growing use of visuals in society and education.
 Scholars like George emphasize shifting writing pedagogy from analysis to design, enabling students to create visual texts such as websites, brochures, and other multimedia products.
 This focus on visual communication aligns with rhetorical education, which encourages students to understand how images, layout, and design interact to convey meaning and influence audiences.
 Other research also highlights the need to support students in interpreting complex visual texts.
 According to Cappello, this includes analyzing elements like color, layout, and symbolism.
 This approach enhances students’ comprehension and promotes creativity and critical thinking.